romainbrette/clampy/docs/configuration.rst

 The gain is specified as voltage at the board divided by the corresponding quantity measured or controlled by the amplifier.
 In the example above, a 1 nA signal appears as 100 mV at the board.
+Optionally, an analog input can be given `min` and `max` values (for the measured quantities, i.e., in nA for this example).

 It is possible to set aliases, for example: